capnproto/pycapnp/README.md

     gcc-4.8: fatal error: no input files

 Then you have too old a version of setuptools.
 Run `pip install -U setuptools` then try again.

-An error like:

-    ...
-    capnp/capnp.cpp:312:10: fatal error: 'capnp/dynamic.h' file not found
-    #include "capnp/dynamic.h"

-Means your sytem can't find the installed the Cap'n Proto C++ library.
-If you haven't installed it yet, please follow the directions at the [official installation docs](http://kentonv.github.io/capnproto/install.html).
-Otherwise trying `LDFLAGS=-L/usr/local/lib CPPFLAGS=-I/usr/local/include pip install pycapnp` may fix the problem for you.

 [![Build Status](https://travis-ci.org/jparyani/pycapnp.png?branch=develop)](https://travis-ci.org/jparyani/pycapnp)